AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >[!IMPORTANT]
 >
-> The settings inheritance follows a chain starting from MVPD settings (which are the most general), then MVPD Endpoint, Integration, and Platform (which holds the most specific value).
+> The settings inheritance follows a chain starting from MVPD settings (which are the most general), then MVPD endpoint, integration, platform category, and platform (which holds the most specific value).

-**Platform Settings** is used to override settings for a specific category of platforms.
-The available platforms are grouped as follows:
+**Platform Settings** is used to override settings for each level in the inheritance chain.
+The available levels in the chain are grouped as follows:

 * **Default for All**: Set values for properties applicable universally across all platforms if specific platform values are not defined, regardless of the Programmer's implementations.

 * **Desktop Devices**: Set values for properties applicable to all desktop and laptop computers, irrespective of the programming method (JS SDK or REST API).

-* **Mobile Devices**: Set values for properties applicable to all mobile devices, such as **iOS** and **Android**, regardless of the programming approach (SDK or REST API).
+* **Mobile Devices**: Set values for properties applicable to all mobile devices, including **iOS**, **Android**, and others, regardless of the programming approach (SDK or REST API).

-* **TV Connected Devices**: Set values for properties applicable to all TV connected devices, such as **tvOS**, **Roku**, and **FireTV**, irrespective of the programming method (SDK or REST API).
+* **TV Connected Devices**: Set values for properties applicable to all TV connected devices, including **tvOS**, **Roku**, **FireTV**, and others, irrespective of the programming method (SDK or REST API).

 * **Unidentified Devices**: Set values for properties applicable to all devices where the current mechanism can't accurately identify the platform.
 In such cases, apply the most restrictive rules defined by the MVPD.